kanishkegb/kanishkegb.github.io/_posts/2022-04-10-gps-denied-shipboard-landing.md

 </figure>

 With the above UAV platform, the flight tests were performed onboard the US Naval Academy research vessel YP689 at Chesapeake Bay.
-All the computations, inlcuding the estimation, control, vision-processing and motor control were processed inside the single onboard computer, Jetson TX2.
+All the computations, including the estimation, control, vision-processing and motor control were processed inside the single onboard computer, Jetson TX2.

 **Features**
 * Jetson TX2 as the onboard computer